Monday, June 29 – Thursday, July 2, 2020

-Specially designed for adults participating in long-term mental health treatment programs, Isabella Freedman MiniVacations are summer camp experiences with a focus of being out in nature as healing.
-We provide our valued guests with a wonderful opportunity to participate in structured learning and social programming all while enjoying the benefits of our rustic farm and forest setting in the Connecticut Berkshires.
+A “MiniVacation” is a summer camp experience specifically designed for adults with mental health and/or intellectual disabilities.
+We believe that being immersed in nature is healing in itself.
+We provide our participants with a wonderful opportunity to participate in structured learning and social programming all while enjoying the benefits of being on a rustic farm and forest setting in the Connecticut Berkshires.

 Dear MiniVacation friends!

-We are so so so looking forward to being with you this June 18-21, 2018 at Isabella Freedman in Falls Village, CT.
+We are so so so looking forward to being with you this June 29-July 2, 2020 at Isabella Freedman in Falls Village, CT.

 This summer will be filled with swimming, boating, cooking, arts & crafts, movement, hikes, goats, chickens, farm tours, great farm fresh food!, friendship, laughter, stargazing, campfires, a dance party, and so much more!